Nickchapman3773/Uranium-Fever/README.md

 ## Disabling DXVK Cache Storage
 > [!tip]
 > DXVK Cache Storage is known to cause memory related crashes.
-This process prevents DXVK from creating a cache.
+This step disables the creation of the DXVK cache.

 - Press the `windows button`.
 - Type `Env` in the search bar and click `Edit the system environmental variables`.